ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    that the RESTCONF protocol, defined in {{?RFC8040}} is optional, and may be used at the MPIs mentioned in this document.

-   On the perspective of MPI, the MDSC is the client while the PNC is acting as the server of the notification.
+   From the perspective of MPI, the MDSC is the client while the PNC is acting as the server of the notification.
 The essential event streams, subscription and processing rules after receiving notification can be found in section 6 of {{?RFC8040}}.